Category: News

 The Office of the Director of Public Prosecutions is recruiting Prosecutors.

-Are you qualified, newly qualified, about to qualify as a Solicitor or Barrister?
+Are you qualified, newly qualified, or about to qualify as a Solicitor or Barrister?
 Are you driven and motivated to deliver a fair, independent and effective prosecution service on behalf of all the people of Ireland?
-If the answer is yes to the above questions, this might just be the job for you.

-For more information and to apply please see read the Information Booklet.
+For more information please read the candidate Information Booklet.

-Applicants should forward their Application Form electronically to: recruitment@dppireland.ie to arrive no later than 3:30pm on 14 February 2024.
+Applicants should forward their CV and a completed Application Form by email to: recruitment@dppireland.ie to arrive no later than 1pm on Monday, 20 April 2026.

 Information on the Office of the Director of Public Prosecutions is available here on this website.

-Applicants should forward a completed Application Form electronically to: Competitions@dppireland.ie
+Applicants should forward their CV and a completed Application Form by email to: recruitment@dppireland.ie to arrive no later than 1pm on Monday, 13 April 2026.

-A vacancy exists for the position of State Solicitor in Limerick County.
+A vacancy exists for the position of State Solicitor in County Kilkenny.
 Details of the duties, terms and conditions of the appointment which is a contract for services for a period of ten years are set out in the Competition Information Booklet which is available on request from the email and contact details set out hereunder.

 Application Forms are available from and returnable to: